maximilian-nitsch/USBL-Simulator/README.md

 - All parameters for the USBL can be configured in a YAML file
 - All models and effects can be enabled/disabled separately

-An example config file for an **OEM 120/180 OEM USBL** is provided.
-Parameters for a **S2C R 7/17 USBL** are found in the references below.
+An example config file for an OEM 120/180 OEM USBL is provided.
+Parameters for an S2C R 7/17 USBL are found in the references below.
-For other parameters we refer to EvoLogics.
+For other parameters, we refer to EvoLogics.

 > **Scope and Limitations of this Simulator:**
 > - This simulator does not model the exact acoustic signal propagation and interactions with the environment.
-This would require a full acoustic simulation of the environment, i.e., by using ray tracing techniques.
+This would require a full acoustic simulation of the environment i.e. using ray tracing techniques.
-> - Instead the simulator propagates white noise measurements through the geometry of the USBL to provide realistic measurements under ideal (data sheet) conditions.
+> - Instead, the simulator propagates white noise measurements through the geometry of the USBL to provide realistic measurements under ideal (datasheet) conditions.
-> - This simulator is intended for testing and validation navigation algorithms (sensor fusion) and their real-time performance.
+> - This simulator is intended for testing and validation of navigation algorithms (sensor fusion) and their real-time performance.
-> - This simulator does only simulate the localization feature of the USBL.
+> - This simulator only simulates the localization feature of the USBL.
 The acoustic communication capability of EvoLogics modems is not simulated.

 ## Table of Contents